michelif/HHbbgg_ETH/Limits/macros/README.md

 # Workspaces and datacards production

-Here all that it's needed to create workspace and datacards for combine:<br />
+All that it's needed to create workspace and datacards for combine:<br />
 - makeWorkspaceHHbbgg.py<br />
 It creates the workspace and the datacard.
 It needs a json file with the definition of categories (or sub_categories) and creates both the .root and .txt file.